Combined-cycle electric power plant

 Natural gas will be fired to drive the gas turbine-generators, while the exhaust heat will be captured by a heat recovery steam generator (HRSG), which will use the heat to generate steam.

 High-pressure steam from the steam generator will drive a steam turbine generator to produce more electricity, making the plant fuel-efficient.

 Furthermore, the plant will recycle water several times through the turbine cooling process in order to improve the efficiency of water use during power generation.
 Water from the steam turbine generator and the HRSG will be sent to a condenser and cooling tower for recycling.

 Water required for the plant’s operation will be supplied from the municipal water treatment plant with the consent of Municipal Authority of Westmoreland County.

 Power purchase agreement

-Electricity produced by the Tenaska Westmoreland generating station will be purchased by PJM Interconnection, which is a regional transmission organisation that oversees the power movement in all or parts of all the regional states in north-east US.
+Electricity produced by the Tenaska Westmoreland generating station will be purchased by PJM Interconnection, a regional transmission organisation that oversees the power movement in either parts or all of the regional states in the north-east US.

 A short transmission line will connect the plant with PJM’s transmission network.

 Contractors involved with the Tenaska Westmoreland power plant

 The engineering, procurement and construction (EPC) contract for the Tenaska Westmoreland generating station was awarded to Black & Veatch.